semprag/semprag.github.io/editors.md

 >
 > Please email the zip archive to me.

 Once they send you the zip archive, forward it to production@semprag.org and "accept" the submission on OJS.
+If a file or files of supplementary material are involved, please make a note of this in the forwarding email.
 The production team will take it from there and your job is done.

 # Some notes on ethos and etiquette